 Let’s Leave Fast Fashion Behind Altogether & Go Slow

 Good news is this isn’t really on you, so much as it’s on the practice of focusing on the negative (i.e. trying to avoid “bad” behavior, rather than moving towards “good” behavior).
 This small shift is actually quite radical because all of the sudden we’ve just turned the good behavior into something desirable, worth doing in & of itself.
 Turns out it’s not so hard to make changes that are point-blank appealing, so let’s talk Slow Fashion, what it has going for it, & leave Fast Fashion out of the picture.

 Slow Fashion is a useful piece pop vernacular, but one that comes without an absolute definition.
 It can be used as a catch-all phrase to mean something like, “trustworthy” or “on the safe list” & since there is no rigorous set of standards a brand needs to meet to call itself #slowfashion, the term can be misleading to consumers.
 That said, just about any brand that responsibly wields the term Slow Fashion will have one of the following major selling points to recommend it.

-3 Facts Why We Love Slow Fashion:
+3 Facts Why I Love Slow Fashion:

 1. Slow Fashion Lasts

 Slow Fashion pieces are made for years of use.
 Materials & sourcing matter to Slow Fashion brands, meaning that the raw materials & fabrics used are durable.
 Moreover, much of what make Slow Fashion so slow is that it’s partially or fully made-by-hand and quality assurance is almost always a by-product of handmade items.
 For example, picture the ancient greek ceramic pots you studied in Art History or 4th grade.
 Then, imagine a styrofoam picnic bowl withstanding the same test of time.
 Can you?
 (I can’t.)